 The main financial performance indicator is the level of reserves held at the Balance Sheet date.
-In particular, the management of spending against General Annual Grant (GAG) and High Needs requires special attention.
+In particular, the management of spending against General Annual Grant (GAG) requires special attention.

-As funding is based on pupil numbers this is a key performance indicator.
-Pupil numbers for 2021 were 383, an increase of 98 compared to 2020.
-It is anticipated that this number will rise.
+As funding is based on pupil numbers this is also a key performance indicator.
+Pupil numbers for 2022 were 476, an increase of 93 over 2021.
+It is anticipated that this number will continue to rise.